grafana/alloy/docs/design/1600-prometheus-relabel-external-cache.md

 ## Compatibility

-This proposal offer to deprecate for a couple of release the old way to configure the in-memory cache, then release+2 drop the old way.
+This proposal offer to deprecate the old way to configure the in-memory cache and drop it in the next major release (e.g: 2.0).
 Doing so allow to migrate the settings to the correct block.

 ## Implementation